ViaVersion/ViaFabric/README.md

 Allows the connection to/from different Minecraft versions on your Minecraft client/server (LAN worlds too)

-This mod supports 1.14.4/1.15.x (on `ver/1.14` branch) and 1.16 snapshots (on `master` branch) with Fabric Loader.
+This mod supports 1.14.4/1.15.x (on `ver/1.14` branch) and 1.16.x/snapshots (on `master` branch) with Fabric Loader.
 Check the Minecraft version in file name when downloading from GitHub Releases.

 Note: ViaVersion is not designed for modded Minecraft with registry synchronization (fabric-registry-sync mod).